-Each media outlet faces two possible sources of profit - commercial profit and profits from collusion with government.
+Each media outlet faces two possible sources of profit-commercial profits and profits from collusion with government.
 The former are broadly audience-driven.
-They can take the form of sales, subscriptions, advertising, depending on the specific medium under consideration.
+They can take the form of sales, subscriptions, or advertising, depending on the specific medium under consideration.
 Audiences increase if the media outlet reports interesting information.
 Profits from collusion with government are various.
-At one extreme are direct monetary payments (bribes) of the kind that were reputedly common in Peru during Alberto Fujimori's government.
-They could, however, take a more subtle and indirect form of influence such as an administrative decision or a legislative intervention that benefits a firm controlled by the media owner.
-For instance, until 2003 two of the top three Italian national newspapers were controlled by the FIAT group, who could benefit from a restriction on car imports from Asia, a subsidy for new car purchases, or large investments in road construction (relative to comparable countries).2
+At one extreme are direct monetary payments (bribes) of the kind that were reputedly common in Peru during Alberto Fujimori's government.2 They can, however, take a more subtle and indirect form of influence, such as an administrative decision or a legislative intervention that benefits a firm controlled by the media owner.
+Italy provides an example where media owners are indirectly affected by government policy.
+For instance, until 2003 two of the top three Italian national newspapers were controlled by the FIAT group, which could benefit from a restriction on car imports from Asia, a subsidy for new car purchases, or large investments in road construction (relative to comparable countries).3